 Ultimately, the goal of a wedding video is to capture the theme of the wedding from the perspective of an artist.
 Prior to the big day, take the time to visit the venue, understand how wedding day events will unfold, and figure out what equipment you will need.

 One Camera or Two?

 Attempting to shoot a wedding with one camera is tough.
 A single camera might not provide all of the angles and shots that you will need to capture.
 Within any given area on the day of a wedding, a number of things are happening.
 Your job is to record all of these things, all at once.
 Thus, most wedding videographers arrive at a wedding venue with more than one camera in tow.

-The most important thing to consider when shooting a great wedding video is the right gear of course.
+The most important thing to consider when shooting only the sweetest wedding videos is the right gear, and of course, only the best cameras should be used.
 Gone are the days when wedding videographers would roam the venue with bulky camcorders and lights while the dangling wires from their equipment would turn the wedding location into a makeshift studio.

 Apart from, rather hilariously, making unwary guests trip over the wire bundles, the tools, and elaborate setups also served the basic purpose of recording the event in a bare-bones manner.
 Even after all this hard work, the result wouldn’t quite match up with the cinematic shots you see on the cinema screen, leaving much to be desired.

 Enter modern day cameras such as the Sony FS7, the A7Sii or the 5D Mark III and the wedding videography scenario has been changed forever, for the better.
 Shooting a cinematic wedding video is now easier than ever, thanks to these marvels of engineering and image processing that make the task so much easier.

 Large sensors for Shallow Depth of Field